-Lessons are available for most instruments (piano, drums, guitar, violin, voice, saxophone, clarinet, flute) and many more.
+Lessons are available for most instruments (piano, drums, guitar, bass guitar, violin, trumpet, trombone, voice, saxophone, clarinet, flute) and many more.
 These lessons are provided at the College but payment is direct from the family to the Instrumental Teacher.
 Payment is not included in the College Tuition Fee.